 The HLI focuses on developing solutions to diseases that are major causes of morbidity, mortality, and societal costs in Canada and worldwide.
 These include atherosclerosis and heart failure, emphysema and other chronic pulmonary diseases, severe infections, and multiple organ failure.
 The centre seeks out the underlying causes in order to develop strategies for prevention and treatment.
 Basic discoveries are linked to improved health care through clinical research and teaching, and by translating new knowledge into clinical practice at St. Paul’s Hospital and around the world.

-HLI is one of three renowned research centres based at Providence Health Care Research Institute.
+HLI is one of several renowned research centres based at Providence Research.

-The Lotte and John Hecht Memorial Foundation has two major objectives: investigation and support of complementary and alternative medicine, particularly in the treatment of cancer, and economic education that promotes the principles of a free market.
+The major objective of the Lotte & John Hecht Memorial Foundation is the investigation and support of innovative, complementary and alternative/adjunct approaches, particularly in the treatment of cancer.

 VGH & UBC Hospital Foundation is Vancouver Coastal Health’s primary philanthropic partner, raising funds for specialized adult health services and research for all British Columbians.